emberjs/rfcs/text/0000-native-class-constructor-update.md

 One thing we should make clear is that EmberObject will likely be deprecated in the near future, and that ideally for non-Ember classes (things that aren't Components, Services, etc.) users should drop EmberObject altogether and use native classes only.
-For the purposes of codemodding, however, this will not be possible, since EmberObject based classes still have many differences in common usage from standard native classes.

 ## Drawbacks

-This would be a breaking change that would negatively affect early adopters.
+This would be a breaking change that could negatively affect early adopters.

 ## Alternatives